Robotic Technology Transforming Therapeutic GI

 The Need

-Current approaches require a follow-up patient visit after the initial screening colonoscopy, leading to increased healthcare expenses, added complexity, and potential patient compliance issues.
+Traditional approaches require an additional visit after the initial screening examination, leading to increased healthcare expenses, added complexity, and challenge patient compliance issues.

 Open or laparoscopic procedures